laravel/docs/broadcasting.md

         host: window.location.hostname + ':6001'
     });

 Finally, you will need to run a compatible Socket.IO server.
-Laravel does not include a Socket.IO server implementation; however, a community driven Socket.IO server is currently maintained at the [tlaverdure/laravel-echo-server](https://github.com/tlaverdure/laravel-echo-server) GitHub repository.
+Laravel does not include a Socket.IO server implementation; however, there are community driven Socket.IO servers such as [tlaverdure/laravel-echo-server](https://github.com/tlaverdure/laravel-echo-server) and [beyondcode/laravel-websockets](https://github.com/beyondcode/laravel-websockets).

 #### Queue Prerequisites